jcrudy/drlnd_p1/README.md

 Project Details
 ---------------

 The assignment is to solve the Unity bananas environment, which consists of a cart that drives around a field collecting bananas by running them over.
 The field has both yellow and blue bananas.
 Yellow bananas yield a reward of 1 while blue bananas yield a reward of -1.
 The environment is considered solved when an agent achieves an average return of 13 or more over 100 episodes of 300 actions each.
-Actions are left or right turns and moves forward or backward.
+Actions are left and right turns and moves forward and backward.
 The state is a 37 dimensional vector.
 I solved the environment with an implementation of deep Q-learning.

 Getting Started